MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features.md

 **Network Console** is the working title for an experimental component for Chromium-based DevTools for making synthetic network requests over HTTP.
 You may use the **Network Console** experiment during the dev-test loop for web APIs.
 The **Network Console** experiment is not feature-complete during the initial release.
 Early availability during the dev-test loop enables you to receive rapid iterations, experiment in the open, and see your ideas for the **Network Console** implemented quickly.

+After enabling the experiment, ensure you restart the DevTools.
+To use the Network Console:
-Once you enable the experiment, restart your DevTools.
-Open the **Network** pane, hover on the network request you are interested in changing and sending again, open the contextual menu \(right-click\), and choose **Edit and Replay**.
-The **Network Console** opens and your network request information is pre-loaded for you to then edit and send.
+1. Open the **Network** pane.
+1. Find the network request that you want to change and resend.
+1. Open the contextual menu \(right-click\), and choose **Edit and Replay**.
+1. When the **Network Console** opens, edit the network request information.
+1. Select **Send**.

 :::image type="complex" source="./media/network-network-console.png" alt-text="Network Console in the Console drawer" lightbox="./media/network-network-console.png":::
 Network Console in the Console drawer